ykhwong/ppt-ndi/README.md

 # PPT NDI

 ## INTRODUCTION
 PPT NDI transfers PowerPoint presentations via NDI technology released by NewTek.
-Can be also used as a character generator because it supports transparency.
+Thanks to the transparency support, it can be also used as a character generator.

-The latest version is PPT NDI (20191019).
+The latest version is PPT NDI (20191020).

 ## BASIC USAGE
 1. Download PPT NDI from https://github.com/ykhwong/ppt-ndi/releases